 Large predatory birds like hawks, owls, and eagles have no problem protecting their wild breeding areas from human intruders — their talons are razor sharp enough to leave deep lacerations if provoked into an attack — be smart if you come across these birds by respecting their space (Minnesota law also prohibits hunting these birds).
 Again admire from afar rather than getting too close where they will let give chase or swoop down!

-Invertebrates including numerous varieties of spiders — two of particular note are the Black widow spider & Brown Recluse spider— along with bees & wasps, hornets & yellow jackets possess toxins that can cause severe reactions requiring medical attention.
+Invertebrates including numerous varieties of spiders — two of particular note are the Black widow spider and brown Recluse spider— along with bees & wasps, hornets & yellow jackets possess toxins that can cause severe reactions requiring medical attention.

 All stinging invertebrates should be avoided unless they represent a direct threat while small spiders should be given extra consideration because their bites are often not felt until hours after an initial bite; seek medical help right away if suspecting a black widow spider bite otherwise treatment options will be limited for everyone else!

-As Minnesota’s only native bear species, the black bear (Ursus americanus) is a very large mammal comprised of thick fur, round ears, and a long snout.
+As Minnesota’s only native bear species, the black bear (Ursus americanus) is a very large mammal comprised of thick fur, round ears, and a long snout according to the State Officials.
 Black bears are omnivores and can be found throughout the entire state.
 Their diet consists of small mammals, insects, fruits, nuts, and on occasion larger animals including deer.

 Though they may seem cuddly or unintimidating to some, black bears are the deadliest animal in Minnesota with their sharp claws and dangerous jaws making them intimidating predators.
 They can weigh up to 500 pounds and stand up to 7 feet tall when standing on their hind legs.
-It is estimated that there are more than 12,000 black bears living in the wilds of Minnesota.
+It is estimated that there are more than 12,000 black bears living in the wilds of Minnesota according to the PBS.

 Gray wolves are the largest of Minnesota’s native predators and have an impressive ability to adapt.
-Also known as timber wolves, they can reach weights up to 100 pounds and lengths of over 6 feet.
+Also known as timber wolves, they can reach weights up to 100 pounds and lengths of over 6 feet stated by the University of Minnesota.
 Gray wolves can survive in any type of terrain but prefer areas with dense vegetation and plenty of prey.

 In Minnesota, gray wolves are primarily carnivores that hunt large ungulates such as white-tailed deer, moose, elk, bison, pronghorn antelope, beaver, and snowshoe hares.
 They cooperate in hunts by driving the prey into areas where others can easily make kills.
 Wolves also scavenge carrion when available and in winter may eat stored fruits or grains such as corn or buckwheat left by humans.

 Gray wolves play an important role in Minnesota’s ecosystems.
-They often travel up to 20 miles from den sites looking for sustenance and help keep deer numbers balanced by preying on the sickest animals first.
+They often travel up to 20 miles from den sites looking for sustenance and help keep deer numbers balanced by preying on the sickest animals first according to the International Wolf Center.
 Additionally, their presence affects so-called mesopredators – smaller predators such as raccoons and foxes – who limit their own depredation when the larger predators are around.

 Gray wolves have historically been heavily hunted throughout much of their range due to a combination of scientific myths perpetrated by early hunters and ranchers worried about livestock losses, along with land developers hoping for more expansive settlements through less forested areas that lacked wolf packs.